-SIS International Southeast Asia guides and works with clients in navigating through the many challenges in conducting fieldwork in SEA.
+SIS International Southeast Asia guides clients in navigating through the many opportunities and challenges in conducting research in SEA.

 The primary challenge that is often encountered would be “Language” as each country has at least 5 to hundreds of languages spoken across the country, Indonesia has over 700 languages, and in the Philippines although English and Filipino are the official languages, there are 185 languages spoken in the country.